Frameright/image-display-control-web-component/README.md

 <td style="border: none;"><img src="docs/assets/middlecrop.png"></td>
 </tr></table>

-This is less than optimal, as there might be a better square-ish region in the image that could be displayed instead of the middle-crop.
+This is less than optimal, as there might be, in the example above, a better square-ish region in the image that could be displayed instead of the middle-crop.

 ## Basic usage